perumdamtm/freshinstallpdampalopo/journal.md

 Freshinstall installed iwd instead of networkmanager.Ends up configuring /etc/resolv.conf; /etc/iwd/main.conf; /etc/systemd/network/* using only cat and echo because I pacman -Rs vi wanted to change it to vim, problem with dhcp of ipv4.
 Regular stuff of freshinstall arch, enabling bunch of systemd services (e.g iwd.services, systemd-resolved, and systemd.networkd.service).
 Note: vi and w3m/lynx are important.

 Added new user put on wheel group.
 Configured /etc/systemd/resolved.conf.d/*.
 Use '$ systemctl edit getty@tty1.service --drop-in=autologin.conf to add getty@tty1.service.d/autologin.conf for autologin without login manager (should not be added manually.
 Configured ~/.xinitrc to have setxkbmap -variant colemak; xset r66; xset r rate 191; xset s off -dpms.
 Added .bash_alias

+Compiled dwm, st, and surf all with gruvbox patch one way or another.
+Here's what I've learnt, 'makepkg' to run modified arch user repo build and 'make' to compile C programs.
+Checked and modified /etc/hosts when ethernet is bothced.
+Gives up on compiling browser and instead stick with bin version of it.
+Got problems with public gpg key, it turns out aur use user key and not the one on pacman, I still need to learn more of it.

+Default layout configured with 'loadkeys' overridden when xorg is installed.
+Turns out it loads different config and can be manually configured by modifying /etc/X11/xorg.conf.d/00-keyboard.conf or using 'localectl' (e.g localectl --no-convert set-x11-keymap us pc105 ,dvorak) doing the latter overwrite the former config file.